covid-19-net/covid-19-community/README.md

 Contributors:
 Kaushik Ganapathy, Braden Riggs, Eric Yu

-Project KONQUER team members at US San Diego and UTHealth at Houston.
+Project KONQUER team members at UC San Diego and UTHealth at Houston.

 ## Funding
 Development of this prototype is in part supported by the National Science Foundation under Award Numbers: